Nov 6, 2022, 2:00 am

 - Quintana Roo has opted out of following the country's DST regime.
 Following the establishment of its own time zone in 2015, Mexico's easternmost state is observing EST year-round.
 In the map below, Quintana Roo is the yellow area on the right.

 - The state of Baja California and many other locations close to the country's northern border follow the DST schedule of the United States.
 This includes cities like Tijuana, Ciudad Juárez, and Ojinaga (please see cities marked “north” in the table below).
-Here, the DST period starts on the 2nd Sunday in March and ends on the 1st Sunday in November.
+Here, the DST period starts on the second Sunday in March and ends on the first Sunday in November.

 The states of Sonora (yellow area on the left) and Quintana Roo (yellow area on the right) do not observe DST.

 DST in States and Federal Districts in Mexico in 1931 (32 in total, 1 where all observe DST, 31 which don't observe DST)